Some people think they are cute, we do not.

 The first clue of a rodent infestation is finding their droppings.
 Droppings may be found anywhere, however they are most commonly found in kitchen cupboards, drawers and pantries (where there is food!).
 Other key signs of a rodent infestation includes:

-Damage to food packaging & disappearance of food: as a result of gnawing to get to the food and then the food having been taken away to their safe harbourage for consumption
+Damage to food packaging & disappearance of food as a result of gnawing to get to the food and then the food having been taken away to their safe harbourage for consumption.

-Odours: rodent urine has a distinct, musty smell in poorly ventilated areas.
+Rodent urine has a distinct, musty smell in poorly ventilated areas.
 Long-term rodent infestations also create a distinct odour.

-Gnawing: gnaw marks on furniture, doorways, cables, soap and food containers, amongst many other materials, is indicative of rodent activity, as gnawing is required to keep their incisor teeth down.
+Gnaw marks on furniture, doorways, cables, soap and food containers, amongst many other materials, is indicative of rodent activity, as gnawing is required to keep their incisor teeth down.

-Runways & grease marks: markings caused by continual contact of rodent fur along runways such as walls or entry points.
+Grease markings caused by continual contact of rodent fur along runways such as walls or entry points.

-Burrows: can be found along walls or fences, under buildings and decking, stored items and vegetation, for example.
+Burrows can be found along walls or fences, under buildings and decking, stored items and vegetation, for example.

-Sightings: you may see them scurrying under furniture or along a wall.
+You may see them scurrying under furniture or along a wall.

 At Defender Pest Control Specialists, our rodent treatment consists of a thorough inspection to determine the extent of the infestation and to ensure the noises you are hearing are not Possums, a native protected animal.
 This includes an inspection of the ceiling cavity, subfloor (if applicable), internally and around the perimeter of the premise.